jjyeh-unc/decaf/README.md

 DeCAF is currently implemented in R. This repo contains:

 A. function (decaf_functions.R) and data (decaf_classifier.Rdata) needed to run DeCAF.
-Users only need them downloaded to run DeCAF on a new data.
+Users only need them downloaded to run DeCAF on a new dataset.

 B. an example dataframe (example.rds).